Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Technical Preliminaries

-The behavior of $\overline{r}$ as $N$ increases is well understood.
-As noted in Proposition \ref{prop:rbar}, $\overline{r}$ approaches $1$ and the game becomes efficient in the limit of many firms.
+The behavior of $\overline{r}_W$ and $\overline{r}_O$ as $N$ increases is well understood; see, e.g., \cite{Johari05}.
+As noted in Proposition \ref{prop:rbar}, $\overline{r}_W$ approaches $1$ and the game becomes efficient in the limit of many firms.
 As we show in Section \ref{sec:iid}, this is no longer true if production uncertainty is present. \begin{proposition}[Corollary 18 in \cite{Johari05}] \end{proposition}